 Swarthmore College is a highly selective liberal arts college located in the suburbs of Philadelphia, whose mission combines academic rigor with social responsibility.
 Swarthmore has a strong institutional commitment to inclusive excellence and nondiscrimination in its educational program and employment practices and encourages candidates who will further advance the goal of fostering a diverse and inclusive community.

 The Digital Audio Visual Archivist is responsible for digitizing approximately 650 audio visual recordings on women and peace in the Swarthmore College Peace Collection; The incumbent will determine best methods for digitization, develop appropriate metadata and ensure preservation of, and access to, these digitized files.
 This project is funded by a grant from the National Endowment for the Humanities, and incumbent will be responsible for maintaining records of work processes to be included in reports to NEH.
 Works with other SCPC staff, Swarthmore College ITS staff, Internet Archive staff, and professional lab staff during the grant process.
+This is a part-time (20 hours per week), 2 year limited term position.
 This position is Pay Grade Exempt 08.

 PRESERVATION, DIGITIZATION, AND STORAGE OF AUDIO VISUAL MATERIALS:

 Digitizes recordings or works with professional lab to provide digitization, depending on format

 Oversees digitization processes performed by Technical Services Specialist and/or student assistants

 Works with SCPC Curator and other staff to follow all needed aspects of NEH grant reporting requirements

 Provides regular reports to Curator concerning work performed and work planned for subsequent portions of the grant period